Constitutional Revolution's Associations: The secret association

 The secret association was founded in the year 1904 by Mirza Sayyed Mohammad Tabatabai.
 His goal was to promote the people and familiarize them with political rights.
 Gradually, some rapid methods were adopted and made some of the members to withdrawal from the association.

 The members were called and known as "Fada'i".
-They joined together to bring justice for the courthouse and the parliament.
+They joined to bring justice for the courthouse and the parliament.
 Sayyed Mohammad Tabatabai, Nazem al-salam Kermani, Mirza Agha Isfahani, and Majd al-Islam Kermani were the members of the association.

 The association of Baghe Mekideh

 The Baghe Mekideh Association was secretly established in Muharram 1322 by some libertarians and reformists.
 Like the Secret Association, it had a revolutionary nature.
 The main members of the association were Malek al-Motekalemin - Mirza Jahangir Khan (Sūr-e-Esrāfil) - Seyyed Mohammad Reza Masavat Shirazi - Sayyid Jamal al-Din Va'iz Esfahani - Yahya Dolatabadi -Hajj Sayyah - Ali Akbar Saatsaz - Soleiman Khan Mekdeh and many others.
 It had more than 60 members.

 The association also had a committee called the Revolutionary Committee.
-They co-operated with Haydar Khan Amo-oghli’s group.
+They co-operated with Haydar Khan Amo-oghli's group.
 A person named, Abbas Aqa Tabrizi was a member of the committee who later murdered and killed Mirza Ali Asghar Khan Atabak (Amin al-Sultan).

 Key members of the Baghe Mekideh Association

-Among the members of the association were some prominent people known as Sheikh Mohammad Mehdi Sharif Kashani, Malek Al-MoteKalemin, Seyyed Jamal Vaez, Seyyed Mohammad Reza Masavat, Seyyed Asadollah Kharaghani, Sheikh Mehdi Bahar al-Olum Kermani, Abolhasan Mirza Qajar - Aqa Mirza Mohsen (Sadr al-Ulama's brother) - Soleiman Khan Mekideh - Yahya Dolatabadi - Mohammad Ali Khan Nusrat al-Sultan - Jahangir Khan Soor al-Esrafil, Mirza Abbas Ali Khan Shokat, Hamed al-Molk Shirazi, Mirza Mahmoud Shirazi, Haj Mirza Ali Mohammad Dolatabadi, and ……
+Among the members of the association were people such as Sheikh Mohammad Mehdi Sharif Kashani, Malek Al-MoteKalemin, Seyyed Jamal Vaez, Seyyed Mohammad Reza Masavat, Seyyed Asadollah Kharaghani, Sheikh Mehdi Bahar al-Olum Kermani, Abolhasan Mirza Qajar - Aqa Mirza Mohsen (Sadr al-Ulama's brother) - Soleiman Khan Mekideh - Yahya Dolatabadi - Mohammad Ali Khan Nusrat al-Sultan - Jahangir Khan Soor al-Esrafil, Mirza Abbas Ali Khan Shokat, Hamed al-Molk Shirazi, Mirza Mahmoud Shirazi, Haj Mirza Ali Mohammad Dolatabadi, and ......

 Some of them were among the relative of the Subh-i-Azal (Morning of Eternity), and some in the past went to Cyprus and met with their leader.

 Mehdi Malekzadeh named Sheikh Mohammad Mehdi Sharif Kashani as the chairman of the Baghe Mekideh Association.